Mar 24, 2016 - Research

 What’s your job title and role here at 23andMe?

-My title says “Computational Biologist, Population Geneticist,” but I had to search the company directory to dig that out.
+My title is “Computational Biologist, Population Geneticist,” but I had to search the company directory to find out.
 It’s not that we hide our titles here, but I don’t really use my title often (like ever, except in formal documents), so I forgot what it is.
-I think that this says a lot about the company, and why I like working here.
-I am part of ancestry team in our research department.
+I think that this says a lot about the company and why I like working here.
+I am part of the ancestry team in our research department.

-At 23andMe I just do what I’ve always been doing, which is to find a problem I can solve and then solve it.
-It just happens that problems I find interesting are the problems others at 23andMe think are worth solving.
-For example, I proposed a new method for finding relatives using DNA data during my job talk and now I am working on it.
+At 23andMe, I just do what I’ve always been doing: find a problem I can solve and then solve it.
+It just happens that problems I find interesting are those others at 23andMe think are worth solving.
+For example, during my job talk, I proposed a new method for finding relatives using DNA data, and now I am working on it.
 This method might have been something I would be working on if I had stayed in Graham’s lab.
-So, to sum up, I get to do things that I find interesting and make me happy, I get paid for that and what I make is useful for people who pay me.
+So, to sum up, I get to do things that I find interesting and make me happy, I get paid for that and what I make is helpful for people who pay me.
 Can’t beat that.

 What were you researching before you came to 23andMe?

-While I was at Tennessee, I studied how population history and structure affects how some populations, and how those populations diverge into distinct species.
+While I was in Tennessee, I studied how population history and structure affect how some populations and how those populations diverge into distinct species.
 My work was theoretical – learning about speciation by solving equations and running simulations.
-One can learn a lot about general patterns during speciation process this way.
-In Graham Coop’s lab at UC Davis I studied the details of human and Neanderthal intermixing.
+One can learn a lot about general patterns during the speciation process this way.
+In Graham Coop’s lab at UC Davis, I studied the details of human and Neanderthal intermixing.
 We developed a model that enabled us to estimate the average strength of selection against Neanderthal ancestry in modern-day humans.
-Then we used the publicly available data to estimate how much Neanderthal DNA was selected against.
+Then, we used the publicly available data to estimate how much Neanderthal DNA was selected against.

-It turns out that the offspring of pairings between humans and Neanderthals were on average not really successful at passing on their genes to future generations.
-Even so, enough of them survived that that people of European and Asian ancestry still have some Neanderthal DNA.
-It would be interesting to understand better why some early human-Neanderthal hybrids managed to pass on their genes.
-It Might be because among many deleterious Neanderthal alleles, those lucky hybrids had few alleles that were beneficial.
+It turns out that the offspring of pairings between humans and Neanderthals were, on average, unsuccessful at passing on their genes to future generations.
+Even so, enough of them survived, and people of European and Asian ancestry still have some Neanderthal DNA.
+It would be interesting to understand better why some early human Neanderthal hybrids managed to pass on their genes.
+It Might be because, among many deleterious Neanderthal alleles, those lucky hybrids had few beneficial alleles.
 However, it might also be because those hybrids appeared in very small populations where selection is weaker.
 We don’t know yet.

 What are you working on now at 23andMe?